ctschroeder/tutorials/Voyant.md

 * Select & copy or bookmark the URL for this view to return to your corpus later.
 (Note, the team at Voyant indicates that the corpus will “accessible as long as it accessed at least once a month.”
 * Note, you can also create a URL for JUST that tool (a URL just for the word cloud, for example) by clicking the Export function at the top of the tool; you should see the export icon appear when you hover over the "?" for the tool; it will appear near the options icon for the tool.

-### Step 9:  Download an file of your visualization from a tool
+### Step 9:  Download a file of your visualization from a tool

 * Hover over the "?" for the tool/visualization you want to download.
 * Click on the export button (the square with an arrow)